List Decoding Random Euclidean Codes and Infinite Constellations: Prior work

-It is not hard to see that this question is equivalent to the question of determining the optimal density of packing Hamming ball of radius $np$ in $\bF_q^n$.
-The best possible rate $R$ is widely open for several decades.
-People thus turn to a relaxation.
+It is not hard to see that the above question is equivalent to the question of determining the optimal density of packing Hamming balls of radii $np$ in $\bF_q^n$.
+The best possible density $R$ is widely open.
+People thus consider relaxed versions of this problem.
 Instead of asking the receiver to output a unique correct message, we allow him to output a list of $L$ messages which is guaranteed to contain the correct one.
-There is a tradeoff between the three quantities $R$, $p$ and $L$.
+For fixed $q$, there is now a tradeoff among three quantities: $R$, $p$ and $L$.
 The question is nontrivial only when $L$ is required to be small, otherwise outputting all $q^{nR}$ messages is always a valid scheme.
-This is called the list decoding problem, sometimes also referred to as multiple packing where balls are allowed to overlap but there are no more than $L$ balls on top of any point in the space.
-Let $ d_H $ denote the Hamming distance and $ \bham^n(\vy,np) = \{ \vx\in\bF_q^n: d_H(\vy,\vx)\leq np \} $ denote the Hamming ball of radius $ np $ centered at $ \vy $.
+This problem is called \emph{list decoding}.
+It is sometimes also referred to as \emph{multiple packing} since it can be alternatively thought of as packing balls such that they can overlap but there are no more than $L$ balls on top of any point in the space.
+Let $ d_{\mathrm{H}} $ denote the Hamming distance and let $ \bham^n(\vy,np) \coloneqq \{ \vx\in\bF_q^n: d_{\mathrm H}(\vy,\vx)\leq np \} $ denote the Hamming ball of radius $ np $ centered at $ \vy $.

-\begin{definition}[List decodability over $\bF_q$] A code $\cC\subseteq\bF_q^n$ is said to be $(p,L)$-list decodable if for any $\vy\in\bF_q^n$, $\card{\cC\cap\bham^n(\vy,np)}\le L$. \end{definition}
+\begin{definition}[List decodability over $\bF_q$] A code $\cC\subseteq\bF_q^n$ is said to be \emph{$(p,L)$-list decodable} if for any $\vy\in\bF_q^n$, $\card{\cC\cap\bham^n(\vy,np)}\le L$. \end{definition}

-It turns out that such a relaxation indeed gains us something.
+It turns out that such a relaxation indeed makes the problem easier.
 In this case, we entirely understand the information-theoretic limit of list decoding.
-It is a folklore that \begin{theorem}[List decoding capacity over $\bF_q$] For any small constant $\delta>0$, any $0<p<1-1/q$ and any $n$ large enough, there exists a $(p,1/\delta)$-list decodable code $\cC$ of blocklength $n$ and rate $1-H_q(p)-\delta$; on the other hand, any code of rate $1-H_q(p)+\delta$ is $(p,q^{\Omega(n\delta)})$-list decodable. \end{theorem} The sharp threshold $1-H_q(p)$ around which the list size exhibits a phase transition is known as the list decoding capacity, denoted $C$.
-The stunning point of the above folklore theorem is that the list size can be made down to a constant, independently of $n$, while the list decoding capacity is still achieved.
+Specifically, Zyablov and Pinsker~\cite{zyablov-pinsker-1981-list-dec-cap} showed: \begin{theorem}[List decoding capacity over $\bF_q$,~\cite{zyablov-pinsker-1981-list-dec-cap}] For any constant $\delta>0$, any $0<p<1-1/q$ and any $n$ large enough, there exists a $(p,1/\delta)$-list decodable code $\cC \subseteq\bFq^n $ of rate $1-H_q(p)-\delta$; on the other hand, any code $\cC \subseteq\bFq^n $ of rate $1-H_q(p)+\delta$ is $(p,q^{\Omega(n\delta)})$-list decodable. \end{theorem} The sharp threshold $1-H_q(p)$ around which the list size exhibits a phase transition is known as the list decoding capacity, denoted by $C$.
+The stunning point of the above theorem is that the list size can be made a constant, independent of $n$, while a rate close to the list decoding capacity is still achieved.

 Throughout the paper, we use $\delta$ to denote the gap between the rate that the code is operating at and the list decoding capacity, i.e., $R=C-\delta$.